-- a) Any development that proposes the construction or erection of any personal telecommunications tower as set forth in the Federal Telecommunications Act of 1996 and which would exceed thirty-five (35) feet in height as measured from the natural grade of the site upon which the tower is to be located. - b) Any reconstruction, replacement, or reconfiguration of an existing tower on the same site, provided that the height of the replacement or reconstruction does not exceed the height of the existing wireless telecommunications tower with MVC concurrence. - 9.2 Wind Energy Facilities: The erection, construction, installation, or modification of a wind energy facility, or of a met tower that will be in place for more than 14 months, in the following categories as defined in the Wind Energy Plan for Dukes County: - a)Any facility whose height is more than 150 feet; or - b)Any facility located in the Ocean Zone; or - c) Any facility located in the Land Zone Exclusionary Area or Area of Special Concern with MVC concurrence; or
+- a) Any Development that proposes the construction or erection of any telecommunications tower as set forth in the Federal Telecommunications Act of 1996 and which would exceed thirty-five (35) feet in height as measured from the natural grade of the site upon which the tower is to be located. - b) Any reconstruction, replacement, or reconfiguration of an existing tower on the same site, provided that the height of the replacement or reconstruction does not exceed the height of the existing wireless telecommunications tower with MVC Concurrence. - 9.2 Wind Energy Facilities: The erection, construction, installation, or modification of a wind energy facility, or of a met tower that will be in place for more than 14 months, in the following categories as defined in the Wind Energy Plan for Dukes County: - a) any facility whose height is more than 150 feet; or - b) any facility located in the Wind Ocean Zone (see attached map); or

-- d)Any facility located less than six (6) times the turbine height from a municipal boundary with MVC concurrence; or - e)Any facility that would be subject to review under a town bylaw where such special permit review is preempted or otherwise not allowed by virtue of an act, regulation, policy, or other law applicable to the town but not to the Martha's Vineyard Commission. - 9.3 Solar Facilities: Any installation of solar panels covering an area greater than 50,000 square feet with MVC concurrence.
+- c) any facility located in the Land Zone Exclusionary Area or Area of Special Concern with MVC Concurrence (see attached map); or - d) any facility located less than six (6) times the turbine height from a municipal boundary with MVC Concurrence; or - e) any facility that would be subject to review under a Town bylaw where such review is preempted or otherwise not allowed by virtue of an act, regulation, policy, or other law applicable to the Town but not to the Martha's Vineyard Commission. - 9.3 Solar Facilities: Any installation of solar panels covering an area greater than 50,000 square feet with MVC Concurrence.